Thesis Writing and Filing

 Permission to Include Previously Published or Co-Authored Material

-If you plan more than incidental use of your own previously published or co-authored material in your thesis — a practice common in the sciences and engineering and sometimes followed in other fields—you must request permission to do so from the Dean of the Graduate Division, in care of the Graduate Services Degrees Office, 318 Sproul Hall, at least three weeks prior to filing.
+If you plan use of your own previously published and/or co-authored material in your dissertation or thesis you must request permission to do so from the Dean of the Graduate Division.

-If inclusion of previously published, co-authored material is approved, the published material must be incorporated into a larger argument that binds together the whole thesis.
-The common thread linking various parts of the research, represented by individual papers, must be made explicit, and you must join the papers into a coherent unit.
+To be approved, previously published material must be incorporated into a larger argument that binds together the whole dissertation or thesis.
+The common thread linking various parts of the research, represented by individual papers incorporated in the dissertation, must be made explicit, and you must join the papers into a coherent unit.
 You are required to prepare introductory, transitional, and concluding sections.
-As a matter of courtesy, give credit to the publisher.
+Previously published material must be acknowledged appropriately, as established for your discipline or as requested in the original publication agreement (e.g. through a note in acknowledgements, a footnote, or the like).

 Inclusion of Publishable Papers or Article-Length Essays